pomidorka1515/xray-examples/misc/README.md

 ```
 ## Point your domain to your IP adress
 ### IPv4
-- in your registrar DNS settins, cludflare dns settings, etc: make an `A` record
+- in your registrar DNS settings, cludflare dns settings, etc: make an `A` record
 - set the value to your VPS ipv4 adress
 - if using cloudflare, dont set `Proxy through Cloudflare`
 ### IPv6
 - same as IPv4, but you need to create an `AAAA` record instead
 - and set the value to your VPS ipv6 adress
+- dont only set an `AAAA` record, this isnt a good practice
 ## Get the certificate
 ```bash
 sudo certbot certonly --standalone -d your-domain.com